-- 1. Schemes should take account of the existing character of the road and traffic flow and not over-specify, to avoid encouraging increases in speeds. - 2.
-Interventions should be minimised and materials and colours used which are sympathetic to the landscape.
+Schemes should take account of the existing character of the road and traffic flow and not over-specify, to avoid encouraging increases in speeds.

-- 3. Signage should be minimised. - 4.
-Use 'flag signs' to indicate side roads.
+- 2. Interventions should be minimised and materials and colours used which are sympathetic to the landscape. - 3.
+Signage should be minimised. - 4.
+Where side roads require indicating, use 'flag signs' rather than junction approach warning signs.
 Traditional finger posts and milestones should be retained wherever possible. - 5.
 Signs and poles should be sited against a backdrop of hedges or trees to avoid breaking the skyline and be painted in appropriate colours to blend into the landscape and street scene. - 6.
 Backboards should not be used unless it is demonstrated they are essential. - 7.
 Public lighting should be limited to footway lighting, be white in colour and fully cut off to avoid light pollution.
-Lighting should be shut off or dimmed between midnight and 6am.
+Public lighting should be dimmed in accordance with Herefordshire Council's policy.
 The use of bollards should be avoided. - 8.
-Landscaping should include locally characteristic natural vegetation to enhance and soften new road schemes. - Road surfacing should use local stone.
-Yellow road markings should be narrow and colour No.310 (primrose) should be used. - 10.
-New barriers and safety fences should only be erected where there is a proven need and timber clad barriers are preferred to reduce visual impact, especially in wooded landscapes.
-Passively safe posts should be used to avoid the need for vehicle restraint systems.
+Landscaping should include locally characteristic natural vegetation to enhance and soften new road schemes. - Road surfacing should be hot tar spray surface dressing.
+Yellow road markings should be narrow and colour No.310 (primrose) should be used.

-11. Kerbs should not be installed along rural roads unless there is an overriding specific safety need.
+- 10. New barriers and safety fences should only be erected where there is a proven need and timber clad barriers are preferred to reduce visual impact, especially in wooded landscapes.
+Passively safe posts should be used to avoid the need for vehicle restraint systems. - 11.
+Kerbs should not be installed along rural roads unless there is an overriding specific safety need.